Anze1508/LocalStack-API-Lambda-DynamoDB/README.md

 ## Step 4: API Gateway

 Integrating your Lambda functions with API Gateway in LocalStack allows you to create a RESTful API that can be accessed over HTTP.
 This setup lets you invoke your Lambda functions via standard HTTP requests, mimicking a real-world AWS environment but locally.
 After integrating with API Gateway, we'll test the entire setup to ensure everything works as expected.
-Here’s how you can proceed, step by step:

 ### Create an API Gateway REST API